khanh-devos/blog_memory/_posts/2024-11-17-types-of-AI-architechtures.md

     - **Decoder Components** : process both the target sequence and encoder outputs:
         - ***1. Target Sequence Embedding and Positional Encoding*** : Like Encoder, the target sequence is embedded and combined with PE, having $Y' = Y + PE \in \mathbb R^{m \times d_{model}} \$ with $m \$ as a number of target tokens and $Y = [y_{1}, y_{2},.., y_{m}]$.

         - ***2. Masked Multi-Head Self-Attention*** : Self-attention in the decoder is a little different.
-It includes a "MASK" to ensure that predictions depend only on previous tokens.
+It includes a matrix "MASK" to ensure that predictions depend only on previous tokens.
 For ex: "The cat sat on the yard.", if the model predict "on", it will depend only on 3 previous tokens "The", "cat" and "sat", **not** "the", "yard" and ".".

         $$MaskedAttention^{i}(Q,K,V) = softmax(\frac{Q \cdot K^{T}}{\sqrt{d_{K}}} + M) \cdot V$$